CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/modifiers/iterator.md

 ---
+title: Itérateur
-title: Itérateur (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 f1_keywords:
 - vb.Iterator
 helpviewer_keywords:
 - Iterator keyword [Visual Basic] ms.assetid: 69cb0b04-ac87-49d0-bcfe-810c0d60daff
-ms.openlocfilehash: 4f42cf864e836c53cff5e7d620f4bdfa43c4c7ec
+ms.openlocfilehash: 9d7eaf186bae544031487ce027505e1e0d4ae0f3
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64661281"
+ms.locfileid: "74351523"
 ---
 # <a name="iterator-visual-basic"></a>Itérateur (Visual Basic)
-Spécifie qu’une fonction ou `Get` accesseur est un itérateur.
+Specifies that a function or `Get` accessor is an iterator.

 ## <a name="remarks"></a>Notes
- Un *itérateur* effectue une itération personnalisée sur une collection.
-Un itérateur utilise le [Yield](../../../visual-basic/language-reference/statements/yield-statement.md) instruction pour retourner chaque élément dans la collection un à la fois.
-Quand un `Yield` instruction est atteinte, l’emplacement actuel dans le code est conservé.
+ An *iterator* performs a custom iteration over a collection.
+An iterator uses the [Yield](../../../visual-basic/language-reference/statements/yield-statement.md) statement to return each element in the collection one at a time.
+When a `Yield` statement is reached, the current location in code is retained.
 L'exécution redémarrera à partir de cet emplacement la prochaine fois que la fonction d'itérateur sera appelée.

- Un itérateur peut être implémenté sous la forme d’une fonction ou un `Get` accesseur d’une définition de propriété.
-Le `Iterator` modificateur apparaît dans la déclaration de la fonction d’itérateur ou `Get` accesseur.

- Vous appelez un itérateur depuis le code client en utilisant un [For Each...
-L’instruction suivante](../../../visual-basic/language-reference/statements/for-each-next-statement.md).
+ An iterator can be implemented as a function or as a `Get` accessor of a property definition.
+The `Iterator` modifier appears in the declaration of the iterator function or `Get` accessor.

+ You call an iterator from client code by using a [For Each...Next Statement](../../../visual-basic/language-reference/statements/for-each-next-statement.md).

- Le type de retour d’une fonction d’itérateur ou `Get` accesseur peut être <xref:System.Collections.IEnumerable>, <xref:System.Collections.Generic.IEnumerable%601>, <xref:System.Collections.IEnumerator>, ou <xref:System.Collections.Generic.IEnumerator%601>.
+ The return type of an iterator function or `Get` accessor can be <xref:System.Collections.IEnumerable>, <xref:System.Collections.Generic.IEnumerable%601>, <xref:System.Collections.IEnumerator>, or <xref:System.Collections.Generic.IEnumerator%601>.

- Un itérateur ne peut avoir aucun `ByRef` paramètres.
+ An iterator cannot have any `ByRef` parameters.

  Un itérateur ne peut pas être présent dans un événement, un constructeur d’instance, un constructeur statique ou un destructeur statique.

- Un itérateur peut être une fonction anonyme.
-Pour plus d'informations, consultez [Itérateurs](../../programming-guide/concepts/iterators.md).
+ An iterator can be an anonymous function.
+Pour plus d’informations, consultez [Itérateurs](../../programming-guide/concepts/iterators.md).

 ## <a name="usage"></a>Utilisation
  Le modificateur `Iterator` peut être utilisé dans les contextes suivants :